darth-anish/Practice-git/README.md

 - log
 	- to see logs of changes: git log <branchname>
 	- to see quick status/log change: git log --oneline
+- fetch
+	- to get all remote branches into local machine: git fetch
+- pull
+	- to fetch remote branches and merge changes to local branch: git pull

+- push
+	- to push all local commited changes to remote branch: git push origin <branchname>
 - revert
 - reset --hard
 - reset --soft
 - reset --mixed
-- pull
-- push
-- merge
-- diff
-- status